WebXDAO/WebXDAO.github.io/README.md

 ## Make Changes

 Go to the `/src` folder and open `index.html` file.
 Now make any changes and save it to see if the changes are reloading or not.
-If its reloading with your changes, then it means its working perfectly.
-If you have any issues, comment here or raise an issue in the github.
+If it's reloading with your changes, then it means it's working perfectly.
+If you have any issues, comment here or raise an issue at GitHub.

 * This is the new folder structure :